FDMediagroep/hamcrest-jsoup/README.md

 ```

 ###Example Usage
-Here we provide a code sample to give you a rough idea how easy this library is to use.
+Here we provide a code sample to give you a rough idea how easy to use this library is.
 ```
   MvcResult result = mockMvc.perform(get("/users/new")).andReturn();